 Planning for Full Global Digital Carnet Adoption by 2028

-What Is an eCarnet and the Carnet Wallet
+What Is an eCarnet and the Carnet App

 A digital ATA Carnet provides the same duty-free, temporary import/export coverage as a paper carnet but is stored, managed and presented digitally through the Carnet Wallet app.